 In this post and future posts, we will work with actual data that is available in R to apply various skills.
 For now, we will work with the ‘mtcars’ data that is available in R. This dataset contains information about 32 different cars that were built in the 1970’s.

 Often in research, the person who collects the data and the person who analyzes the data (the statistician) are different.
-This often leads to the statistician getting a lot of messing data that cannot be analyze in its current state.
+This often leads to the statistician getting a lot of missing data that cannot be analyzed in its current state.
 This leads to the statistician having to clean the data in order to analyze it.

 - How many variables are there?
 Many functions can answer this question

 - How many unique values does each variable have?
 This will tell us if the variable is a candidate for becoming a factor.

 Below is the code for doing this with the ‘mtcar’ dataset.